Ecclesiastical judge: Appeals

-In the Middle Ages the lower courts were often evaded, or the popes summoned the suits at one before their forum; this custom had some advantages on account of the better legal education and greater impartiality of the members of the papal court, but the administration of justice was delayed and, above all, made more costly by the rule enforced in the papal courts that the parties must appear in person.
-What made the matter still worse was that such summonses to Rome, as to the court of first instance, diminish unduly the authority of the lower courts.
-To put an end, therefore, to constant complaint on this point, the Decretals ordained that in future, before the rendering of the sentence, no one could appeal to a higher court without giving a sufficient reason to the judge a quo (from whom the appeal was made), and that the appeal could only be accepted by the judge ad quem (to whom appeal lies) after he had satisfied himself of the validity of the appeal Lawsuits, therefore, pending before the Apostolic See were to be tried by a judge belonging to the place whence the appeal came, and especially appointed by the pope.
+In the Middle Ages the lower courts were often evaded, or the popes summoned the suits at one before their forum.
+This custom had some advantages on account of the better legal education and greater impartiality of the members of the papal court, but the administration of justice was delayed and made more costly by the rule enforced in the papal courts that the parties must appear in person.
+Such summonses to Rome, as to the court of first instance, diminish unduly the authority of the lower courts.
+To put an end, therefore, to constant complaint on this point, the decretals ordained that in future, before the rendering of the sentence, no one could appeal to a higher court without giving a sufficient reason to the judge a quo (from whom the appeal was made), and that the appeal could only be accepted by the judge ad quem (to whom appeal lies) after he had satisfied himself of the validity of the appeal.
+Lawsuits, therefore, pending before the Apostolic See were to be tried by a judge belonging to the place whence the appeal came, and especially appointed by the pope.
 In the late Middle Ages rulers of countries were frequently granted for their domains the papal privilegia de non evocando (exemption from summons); in some cases, they forbade the appeal to a foreign court.

-Following the precedents of the Synod of Constance and Synod of Basle, the Council of Trent decreed: The court of the bishop is the court of first instance Each suit must be brought to a close within at least two years.
+Following the precedents of the Synod of Constance and Synod of Basle, the Council of Trent decreed: the court of the bishop is the court of first instance Each suit must be brought to a close within at least two years.
 During this period no appeal is permitted, neither can the higher judge summon the case before his forum; an appeal before the lapse of two years is permissible only if a final sentence has been pronounced.